Introduction to R and RStudio

 R Studio layout

-Working Directory
+Setting Up Working Directory

 • Working directory -> where R will look for files (scripts, data, etc).
+Stay organized with all files and folders related to a project stored in one place.

-• By default, it will be on your Desktop
+• By default, it will be on your Desktop.

 • Best practice is to use R Project to organize your files and data into projects.